Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-servicebus-jms/servicebus-jms-queue/README.md

 terraform -chdir=./terraform init

 # Apply your Terraform Configuration
-# Type `yes` at the confirmation prompt to continue.
+# Type `yes` at the confirmation prompt to proceed.
 terraform -chdir=./terraform apply

 ```